Justia Badge

 High-Risk Offenses

-• Penalty: Up to $1,000 fine, 12 months jail, mandatory license suspension
+Hit-and-Run AccidentsUp to $1,000 fine, 12 months jail, mandatory license suspensionMandatory suspension under O.C.G.A.
+40-5-54, rather than a set point totalO.C.G.A. § 40-6-270

 Seatbelt & Safety Violations

-• Penalty: Up to $50 fine (driver), $25 per unbelted passenger under 18
+Failure to Wear SeatbeltUp to $50 fine (driver), $25 per unbelted passenger under 18No points

 Not all traffic violations are handled the same way.
-Young drivers, CDL holders, and out-of-state motorists face harsher penalties when cited in Georgia
+Young drivers, CDL holders, and out-of-state motorists face harsher penalties when cited in Georgia.

 If you fall into one of these categories, you should consult a skilled Georgia traffic lawyer to protect your license and driving privileges.